Process

 Responding to an appeal

-The secretary will provide you with a copy of any appeal received from the other party, and you will have the opportunity to respond in writing.
-The response must be sent to the secretary within seven days after receipt of the appeal.
+The director will provide you with a copy of any appeal received from the other party, and you will have the opportunity to respond in writing.
+The response must be sent to the director within seven days after receipt of the appeal.

 Appeal decision